Looking for support for your finance function? Book a time with an expert.

 Once your finances are in order, explore the available exit strategies to determine the best fit for your situation.
 Consider:

-• The financial impact of each option—some exits, like an IPO or strategic acquisition, can yield higher profits, whereas others, like a management buyout, prioritize continuity.
+• What are the financial impacts of each option?
+Some exits, such as an IPO or a strategic acquisition, may yield higher profits, whereas a buyout is more about continuity of the business

 Evaluating your options ensures you choose the most strategic path for a successful transition.